cobra ferrari wars

 The bodywork was all aluminum, just like the original lightweights.
 The nose was even constructed by the original lightweight body supplier, RS Panels.
 This was a beautifully constructed and finished car.
 Everything fit.

 The car was originally LHD, first registered in Texas.
 How XK Engineering got hold of it, I don't know.
 The wheels were pin-drive aluminum replicas of the original magnesium lightweight wheels.
 The motor was a 4.2 litre with Webers.
 In second gear, the car could easily stay with a street 289 Cobra without Webers.
-I know because I had Cobras both with and without Webers.

 The cockpit was pretty roomy, at least compared to the LM and Cobra.
 The gearbox was a Getrag 5-speed, as used on later model Jags and was excellent.
 Like the T-10, I could shift this without the clutch easily.